 Whether you fly into O’Hare or Midway, an L train can take you from the airport to downtown and far beyond.
-It’s also enormously helpful to keep a Chicago Transit Authority (CTA) map with you on your trip, as it’s nearly guaranteed that many of the places on your itinerary will have a CTA stop nearby.
+It’s also enormously helpful to keep a Chicago Transit Authority (CTA) map with you on your trip, as many of the places on your itinerary will likely have a CTA stop nearby.
 With eight L lines and 140 bus routes, you can move like a local on the CTA.

-Ventra cards are the passes needed to board the CTA.
-There are Ventra kiosks at both airports, where you can purchase 1-day, 3-day, or 7-day passes.
-Visitors also have the option to load Ventra cards with a specific amount of money.
-Bus fare is $2.25, L fare is $2.50, and an L ride from O’Hare airport is $5.
+Ventra Cards are the passes required to board the CTA.
+There are Ventra kiosks at both airports, where you can purchase one-day, three-day or seven-day passes.
+Visitors also have the option to load Ventra Cards with a specific amount of money.
 Just hover the card above the card reader at L turnstiles or inside the bus doors and wait for the green arrow.
-Voilà!